Why owner-side governance

 Complexity Has Crossed a Threshold

-Owner-side governance addresses exposure where delivery structures cannot, by governing above execution, not within it.
+Owner-side governance addresses exposure where delivery structures cannot

 Where owners are most exposed